Tobacco giant backs puffing regulation, but wants heat sticks split from ciggies | Malay Mail

 “Globally we are converting many factories to produce heat sticks,” he said.

-The tobacco giant aims at achieving a 30 per cent conversion rate by 2025, with 40 million cigarette smokers worldwide taking up IQOS instead of roll-ups.
+The tobacco giant aims at achieving 30 per cent of volume among smoke-free products by 2025.

 The government, Kang asserted, plays a key role where regulatory work is much needed to ensure a “smoke-free” future.